jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

     cms help

-19.04:
+19.04
+^^^^^

-ubuntu 19.04 has python 3.7 by default.
-There is no need to update python, just use venv
+Ubuntu 19.04 has python 3.7 by default.
+There is no need to update python, just use venv as discussed in the prerequisits.

 cloudmesh-installer in macOS